Knowing How Long to Cure Resin Prints

 One of the most common and affordable ways to remove this resin residue before curing is to use a bath of isopropyl alcohol (IPA).
 IPA is a solvent that is present in many household products, including rubbing alcohol and hand sanitizers.
 IPA can also be used to dissolve liquid resin.
 To clean and prepare 3D prints for curing, simply submerge the printed parts in a bath of IPA for about three minutes.
 If there are still traces of liquid resin left, you can repeat this rinse one more time.

 Because of the volatile and flammable nature of IPA and its reaction with the liquid resin, it is very important to handle the materials with care.
-For example, use the materials in a well ventilated environment and wear protective gloves made from a non-reactive material like nitrile or neoprene.
-It is also vital to dispose of used IPA safely: consult local guidelines on hazardous waste disposal and never pour IPA with dissolved resin particles down the drain.[1]
+This includes using the materials in a well ventilated environment and wearing protective gloves made from a non-reactive material like nitrile or neoprene.
+It is also vital to dispose of used IPA safely: consult local guidelines on hazardous waste disposal and never pour IPA with dissolved resin particles down the drain.[3]

 Recommended reading: What is Resin 3D Printing?